pyl1b/mapsys-extractor/README.md

     via ODBC, for related data.
 - `tests/`: Automated tests that verify the parsers and the DXF export.
   Includes tests for the XLSX export and CLI commands.
-- `playground/`: Sample template and various sample assets for experiments.

 ## Troubleshooting